A city break in the arctic… Here’s how to see Stockholm AND Lapland, all in 72 hours

 Day 4: Get ready for your flights home

 On day 4 you’ll prepare to depart.
-Enjoy being woken with steaming hot Lingonberry juice at your bedside, followed by breakfast in the Icehotel’s buffet.
-Before long you’ll be headingback to the UK via Stockholm – enjoy the glorious aerial views of Sweden’s icy expanses, before landing back in the UK early in the evening.
+Enjoy waking up with steaming hot Lingonberry juice at your bedside, followed by breakfast in the Icehotel’s buffet.
+Before long you’ll be heading back to the UK via Stockholm.
+Enjoy the glorious aerial views of Sweden’s icy expanses, before landing back in the UK early in the evening.

-Since we don’t force you to include any activities and there’s no set itinerary, you can do as much or as little as you like – meaning you can explore Northern Scandinavia for an affordable price.
-If you do fancy splashing out just let us know – we can include any of the IceHotel’s activities to save you the hassle.
+Since there’s no set itinerary, you can do as much or as little as you like.
+That means you can explore Northern Scandinavia for an affordable price.
+If you do fancy splashing out we can include any of the IceHotel’s activities to save you the hassle.